arkevo/Liri-Node-App/README.md

 - - -

 ## ABOUT THE APP
 LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives back data.
-The user has the option of using four commands (listed below) in conjuntion with specific parameters associated with the commands.
+The user has the option of using one command (listed below) in conjuntion with specific parameters associated with the command.
 The  `Command is`:

    * `SpotifySearch`